GreatSymphonia/pnp-server/ztp/README.md

 ## Prerequisites

-- Your devices needs to be ZTP capable.
+- Your devices need to be ZTP capable.
 This is true for most IOS-XE devices like ISR routers, Catalyst 9k Switches, ASR routers and so on.
 - a file server to store the images, config files and the ztp script (recommended is an HTTP server)
 - a DHCP server to provide IP configuration and option 67 to the new devices